 Storekeepers could not obtain goods or could not do business fast enough to protect their cash receipts.
 Farmers refused to bring produce into the city in return for worthless paper.
 The requirements to calculate and recalculate commercial transactions in the billions and trillions made it practically impossible to do business in paper Marks.

-Millions of middle-class Germans, normally the mainstay of a republic, were ruined by the inflation.
-They became receptive to rabid right wing propaganda and formed a fertile soil for Hitler.
+Millions of middle-class Germans, normally the mainstay of a republic, were ruined by inflation.
+They became receptive to rabid right-wing propaganda and formed fertile soil for Hitler.
 Workers who had suffered through the inflation turned, in many cases, to the Communists.